-Long, narrow, with characteristic longitudinal* V2 (ok… it’s an Italian bike, so it’s not longitudinal, it’s transverse – as they categorize them the opposite way than the rest of the world).
+Long, narrow, with characteristic longitudinal* V2 (ok… it’s an Italian bike, so it’s not longitudinal, it’s transverse – as they categorize them the opposite way the rest of the world does).
 With its bikini fairing over the Aprilia headlight – it was the most majestic superbike of the 70’s.
 What’s more – it was fast, handled very well and brakes allowed it to stop rapidly.

 This flagship of Moto Guzzi was a complete bike.
 It’s race track origins didn’t stop it from being a comfortable tourer, capable of travelling constantly over 160 km/h.
 Destined for success?